iexcloud/docs/source/interacting-with-your-data/querying-data/batch-data-queries.md

     You can browse [Your Datasets](https://iexcloud.io/docs/datasets) or the [Core Datasets](https://iexcloud.io/docs/core) in the API reference or in the [console](https://iexcloud.io/console) (requires Apperate plan).

-1. Construct your batch data request on the [`/data`](https://iexcloud.io/docs/apperate-apis/data/get-data) endpoint, including the dataset IDs, the key values, a `batchSeparator` parameter (optional), your API token, and any other [`GET /data`](https://iexcloud.io/docs/apperate-apis/data/get-data) query parameters you want.
+1. Construct your batch data request on the [`/data`](https://iexcloud.io/docs/apperate-apis/data/get-data) endpoint, including the dataset IDs, the key values, a `batchSeparator` parameter (optional), your [API token](../../reference/glossary.md#token-api-token), and any other [`Get Data`](https://iexcloud.io/docs/apperate-apis/data/get-data) query parameters you want.

     Examples: